gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 </div>

-The best way to look at these rules is to make everything as simple as possible, unless understandability or readability suffer.
-As a programmer you must always try to respect the above rules, even if you do not follow our suggested style of coding.
+The best way to look at these rules is to make everything as simple as possible unless understandability or readability suffers.
+As a programmer, you must always try to respect the above rules, even if you do not follow our suggested style of coding.

-Any violation to the guide is allowed if it enhances readability.
+Any violation of the guide is allowed if it enhances readability.
 The main goal of the recommendation is to improve readability and thereby the understanding and the maintainability and general quality of the code.
 It is impossible to cover all the specific cases in a general guide and the programmer should be flexible.

 The rules can be violated if there are strong personal objections against them.